symfony/symfony-docs/components/http_client.rst

 require being able to deal with the responses in whatever order they come back.

 In order to do so, the ``stream()`` method of HTTP clients accepts a list of responses to monitor.
-As mentionned :ref:`previously <http-client-streaming-responses>`, this method yields response chunks as they arrive from the network.
+As mentioned :ref:`previously <http-client-streaming-responses>`, this method yields response chunks as they arrive from the network.
 By replacing the "foreach" in the snippet with this one, the code becomes fully async::